microsoft/pai/docs/hadoop/hdfs.md

 ## HDFS Command <a name="HDFS_Command"></a>

+- Prepare hdfs cmd package:

 The commands are available in the Hadoop package.
+Users can use this package in two ways.

+    - Method 1 (Host env):

 Please download the version you need on [Hadoop Releases](http://hadoop.apache.org/releases.html).
 Then extract it to your machine by running

 ```bash
 tar -zxvf hadoop-package-name
 ```

 All commands are located in *bin* directory.

+    - Method 2 (docker container env):

+We upload a [Docker image](https://hub.docker.com/r/paiexample/pai.example.hdfs/) to DockerHub with built-in HDFS support.
+    Please refer to the [HDFS commands guide](https://hadoop.apache.org/docs/r2.7.2/hadoop-project-dist/hadoop-hdfs/HDFSCommands.html) for details.

+All commands are located in *bin* directory.

+- How to use cmd:

-Please refer [HDFS Command Guid](http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HDFSCommands.html) for detailed command descriptions.
+Please refer [HDFS Command Guide](http://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-hdfs/HDFSCommands.html) for detailed command descriptions.

+- Where to get the hdfs entrypoint:

 All files in the HDFS are specified by its URI following pattern *hdfs://hdfs-name-node-address:name-node-port/parent/child*.
 Here the *name-node-port* is 9000.
+The *hdfs-name-node-address* default value is the same OpenPAI entrypoint page ip address.

-The *hdfs-name-node-address* is the address of the machine with *pai-master* label *true* in configuration file [cluster-configuration.yaml](../../examples/cluster-configuration/cluster-configuration.yaml).
+Note: *hdfs-name-node-address* It is the address of the machine with *pai-master* label *true* in configuration file [cluster-configuration.yaml](../../examples/cluster-configuration/cluster-configuration.yaml).
+If you don't know where this file is, please contact the cluster administrator.

 ## Web Portal <a name="Web_Portal"></a>